 Here’s how to avoid falling victim to internet and phone scams.

-Tactics are getting more aggressive
+Phone, text, and email scam tactics are getting more aggressive

 Scammers are calling peoples’ home phone and smart phones (even using text messages) and they are getting increasingly aggressive.

 Among the common ruses are claims of being with the Canadian Revenue Agency (CRA).
 Callers request personal information such as a social insurance number or credit card number in order to process a refund.
 A disturbing trend has been callers who use threats and stern language, claiming that their victim owes money to the government and must pay immediately or they will be arrested.
 Recently, there have also been reports of callers posing as Geek Squad agents and demanding payments of hundreds of dollars for computer-related issues.